multitudes/oldmultitudes.github.io/_posts/2019-01-15-How to create an SSH key on OSX.markdown

 #enter a password for the key
 {% endhighlight %}

-## Step 2 - copy the key to the server using ssh-copy-id
+## Copy the key to the server using ssh-copy-id
 Copy the public key on your local computer to DreamHost's server by running the following command on your Linux machine.

 {% highlight bash %}
-$ ssh-copy-id -i ~/.ssh/ubuntu_rsa.pub ubuntu@10.21.201.203
+$ cat ~/.ssh/ubuntu.pub | ssh ubuntu@10.101.21.202 "cat >> ~/.ssh/authorized_keys"
+{% endhighlight %}

+## Check the connection
+Enter this line in terminal for a passwordless login
+{% highlight bash %}
+ssh ubuntu@10.101.21.202
+{% endhighlight %}

+## Confirm the identity being used

+You can confirm the identity (private key) you're using if you add the -v flag vor verbose.
+{% highlight bash %}
+ssh -v ubuntu@10.101.21.202
 {% endhighlight %}